infinitered/ignite/docs/Guide.md

 We use React Navigation v6 in the current version of Ignite.
 You'll find any navigators in `./app/navigators`, with the `AppNavigator.tsx` being the primary one.

-There's also a `navigation-utilities.ts` file which provides some utility functions we find useful in building apps, such as `getActiveRouteName`, `useBackButtonHandler` and `useNavigationPersistence`.
+There's also a `navigationUtilities.ts` file which provides some utility functions we find useful in building apps, such as `getActiveRouteName`, `useBackButtonHandler` and `useNavigationPersistence`.

 Learn more in our [Navigation](./Navigation.md) documentation.